Contact Us for a Free Consultation (213) 542-0979

 What is Penal Code 460 PC Residential Burglary?

-California Penal Code 460 PC defines residential burglary as burglary of an inhabited dwelling house, vessel, floating home, or trailer home.
-This type of burglary is always first-degree and a felony, while other burglaries, such as a commercial structure, are second-degree.
+California Penal Code 460 PC defines residential burglary as the burglary of an inhabited dwelling house, vessel, floating home, or trailer home.
+This type of burglary is always first-degree and a felony, while other burglaries, such as those of a commercial structure, are second-degree.

 PC 460 says, “(a) every burglary of an inhabited dwelling house, vessel, trailer coach, or the inhabited portion of any other building, is burglary of the first degree.”